Austin Twenty

-Austin Twenty is a large car introduced by Austin after the end of the First World War, in April 1919 and continued in production until 1930.
+Austin Twenty is a large car introduced by Austin after the end of the First World War in April 1919, and continued in production until 1930.
 After the Austin 20/6 model was introduced in 1927, the first model was referred to as the Austin 20/4.

-Before 1919 Austins had been expensive prestige cars.
-In the 1920s there were people who believed the four-cylinder Twenty comparable with if not superior to the equivalent Rolls-Royce.
-If the coachwork were light enough the Twenty could also give a three-litre Bentley a run for its money.
-The final inter-war version was the enormous, extremely elegant fast and powerful side-valve Twenty-Eight of 1939.
-The overhead-valve (25) Sheerline and its companion Princess were to continue the line after the Second World War; however, by the 1930s Austin had lost its aristocratic cachet, having become well known for its Twelves and Sevens.
+Before 1919, Austins had been expensive, prestige cars.
+In the 1920s there were people who believed the four-cylinder Twenty comparable with, if not superior to, the equivalent Rolls-Royce.
+If the coachwork were light enough, the Twenty could also give a three-litre Bentley a run for its money.
+The final inter-war version was the enormous, extremely elegant, fast and powerful side-valve Twenty-Eight of 1939.
+The overhead-valve (25) Sheerline and its Princess companion were to continue the line after the Second World War; however, by the 1930s Austin had lost its aristocratic cachet, having become well known for its Twelves and Sevens.

 The deceptively potent four-cylinder Twenty found fame at Brooklands both in private hands and with works drivers Lou Kings and Arthur Waite (Herbert Austin's Australian son-in-law and competitions manager).

 One model policy

-Before the First World War Austin had produced a range of expensive cars including a 3.6-litre 20-hp car but, influenced by the manufacturing philosophy of Henry Ford, Herbert Austin decided that the future was in mass-producing a single model and chose that size.
+Before the First World War, Austin had produced a range of expensive cars, including a 3.6-litre 20 hp car but, influenced by the manufacturing philosophy of Henry Ford, Herbert Austin decided that the future was in mass-producing a single model and chose the 20 hp class.
 The Longbridge plant had been considerably enlarged for wartime production, and it was there that the company had a base to put the theory into practice now with the capacity to manufacture 150 cars a week.

-During the war Austin had owned an American Hudson Super Six which he clearly admired.
+During the war Hebert Austin had owned an American Hudson Super Six, which he clearly admired.
 Its overall layout would form a basis for the design of the new one model car policy.
-The car would, however, prove to be too large for the home market, only about 3,000 Twenties had been sold by July 1920.
+The car would, however, prove to be too large for the home market: only about 3,000 Twenties had been sold by July 1920.